thsur/wordpress-global-meta-box-order/Readme.md

 }
 ```

-Read on and add some of the configuration settings that follow to the  container above.
-When done, you might also want to have a look at the [example configuration](#example_config) near the end of this document.
+Now we are ready to add some of the configuration settings below to adjust the plugin's default behaviour.
+You might also want to have a look at the [example configuration](#example_config) near the end of this document.

 Please keep in mind that you need to be logged in as any user but your blueprint user to see a setting applied.
 Again, the [_User Switching_](https://wordpress.org/plugins/user-switching/) plugin might come in handy.